GitauHarrison/custom-user-roles-in-flask/README.md

     return render_template('register.html', title='Register')
 ```

-The problem with this is that the "User" model will have email and username data but lack course data, while the "Teacher" model will have course data but lack username and email data.
+This is even a bigger problem because the "User" model will have email and username data but lack course data, while the "Teacher" model will have course data but lack username and email data.
 This was not the desired outcome.

 I came to the conclusion that the concept of joined table inheritance is only theoretically possible.
 It is almost impractical to create an application whose database design is inspired by it.

 ### Attempt 3

-At last, I arrived to this attempt after someone suggested I try out a few of this packages: [flask principle](https://pythonhosted.org/Flask-Principal/#granular-resource-protection), [flask security](https://pythonhosted.org/Flask-Security/index.html) and [flask user](https://flask-user.readthedocs.io/en/latest/quickstart.html).
+At last, I arrived to this attempt after someone suggested I try out a few of these packages: [flask principle](https://pythonhosted.org/Flask-Principal/#granular-resource-protection), [flask security](https://pythonhosted.org/Flask-Security/index.html) and [flask user](https://flask-user.readthedocs.io/en/latest/quickstart.html).
 It was also suggested that I could even implement my own custom logic to work with multiple users.

 What all these ideas communicate is that Admin, Teacher and Student are all users.
 Why not use only one model called "User" then define roles for each user?
 I decided to follow the custom logic suggestion because I felt I could easily handle that.
-Basically, I will have only one model called user that defines all the columns I want.
+Basically, I will have only one model called "User" that defines ALL the columns I want.
 Some of these columns may not apply to each user, but that is fine.
 I can work with `None` or `Null` values here.
 See [models.py module](app/models.py) for more information.

 I will then create view functions as you can see in the [routes module](app/routes.py) which help to populate respective database models.
 Of importance here is the additional role data I am adding in the view functions:

 ```python
 # app/routes.py